SteliosKarvanis/ultimate_soccer_simulator/README.md

-# To download the dependences, run:
+# To download the dependences
 `pip install -r requirements.txt`

 # To run the game